Gabo-araya/sgsi_ext/Readme.md

 ### Javascript debugging

-In development, webpack is configured to produce simple sourcemaps, because nice sourcemaps took too long to generate in large projects.
+In development, webpack is configured to produce simple sourcemaps, because nice sourcemaps take too long to generate in large projects.

 The downside is that for example when debugging in the browser the `render()` of a React component, it looks like this: